Stimulant Addiction Treatment in Chiang Mai, Thailand

 Signs include heightened alertness followed by crashes, decreased appetite, mood swings, rapid heart rate, sleep disturbance, taking larger doses of stimulants over time, and inability to stop drug use.
 Jintara treats a range of substance addictions and the admissions team can help identify whether stimulant dependence is the primary concern.

 Acute detox from stimulants typically lasts up to a week.
 People addicted to cocaine have shorter detox times than those addicted to methamphetamine or prescription stimulants.
 Psychological symptoms from stimulant abuse can persist for months.
-Jintara’s medical detox programme provides 24/7 nursing support throughout this phase.
+Jintara’s medical detox program provides 24/7 nursing support throughout this phase.

 No approved medications exist specifically for stimulant use disorder according to the National Institute on Drug Abuse.
 Behavioural therapies including contingency management and CBT are the most effective treatments for stimulant addiction.
 Supportive drugs may address depression and anxiety during withdrawal.